tensorflow/java/tensorflow-framework/tensorflow-data.md

 #### Using DatastetIterator
 The `DatasetIterator` class provides abstractions for creating and using iterators in graph and eager mode.
-These will be explained here; however end-users should only interact with `Iterator` objects through the methods provided in the `Dataset` class (examples to follow).
+These will be explained here; however end-users should only interact with `DatasetIterator` objects through the methods provided in the `Dataset` class (examples to follow).

-To construct an iterator for a dataset of a specific structure, use the static method `Iterator.fromStructure(Ops tf, List<DataType<?>> outputTypes, List<Shape> outputShapes)`.
+To construct an iterator for a dataset of a specific structure, use the static method `DatasetIterator.fromStructure(Ops tf, List<DataType<?>> outputTypes, List<Shape> outputShapes)`.
 This creates a `DatasetIterator` object which can be used with any dataset of a matching structure.

-Once a `DatasetIterator` is created, it can be initialized on a `Dataset` intsance using `Iterator.makeInitializer(Dataset dataset)`.
+Once a `DatasetIterator` is created, it can be initialized on a `Dataset` intsance using `DatasetIterator.makeInitializer(Dataset dataset)`.
 This will initialize (or re-initialize) the iterator to start at the beginning of this dataset.

-The `Iterator.getNext()` method can be used to retrieve dataset elements.
+The `DatasetIterator.getNext()` method can be used to retrieve dataset elements.
 In eager mode, each call to `getNext()` will return the next dataset element as as `List<Output<?>>`.
 In graph mode, this method should be called just once to retrieve the components.
 These can be fed into additional operations as